sergeysychov/behaviour_inject/README.md

 You can not have multiple contexts with the same name at once.

-It is also possible to destroy context (if it's bound to scene for example) simply by calling context.Destroy() method. **Important!
-Destroying context also followed by destruction of all child contexts and all gameObjects that has Injectors targeted to this context**.

 You may create parent context that allow you to share dependencies between multiple contexts:

 ```csharp